Northeast School of Botanical Medicine Field Trips

-In August we go to the Adirondacks and in September to Appalachia (we have been going to North Carolina for the past few years).
+In August we go to the Adirondacks and in September to West Virginia.

 Expenses: With each field trip, students are required to cover their own expenses.
 This includes transportation costs (students generally carpool), food, tools, medicine-making supplies, and other expenses.
 During the second two field trips (Adirondacks and Appalachia) I pay for the food and hire cooks.
 The cooks are given parameters for dietary preferences and food sensitivities are taken into account.